jrom876/thermal_calculator-/README.md

 # thermal_calculator-
-Thermal Calculator GUI for Electronic Components
+Thermal Stress Profiler GUI for Electronic Components

 This useful Python TK GUI generates a thermal profile for components as a function of standard datasheet values such as: voltage drop, measured current, RTheta, ambient temp, and max temp of component.